crazy4pi314/scipy-vscode-tutorial/2-devtips.md

 **Documentation** - Don't forget to document your work!
 Here we'll go over some tools in VS Code and GitHub to level up your docs.

+- `autoDocstring` extension
-- Sphinx + readthedocs
+- Sphinx
 - LaTeX math rendering extension
-- Docusaurus + github pages

 > **Exercise** Document your code
 >
 > 1. Configure the `autoDocstring` extension to use `sphinx` as its Docstring format.
 > 2. Add a docstring to the `say_hello` function you created in an earlier exercise.
+> 3. (Optional) Run `sphinx-quickstart` to set up your Sphinx documentation and follow the steps in this [tutorial](https://github.com/melissawm/minimalsphinx) by @melissawm.
-> 3. (Optional) Install the LaTeX Workshop extension (requires [TeX live](https://www.tug.org/texlive/)).
+> 4. (Optional) Install the LaTeX Workshop extension (requires [TeX live](https://www.tug.org/texlive/)).
 Create a new folder `docs` with file `about.tex`.
 Start writing a page in [LaTeX](https://www.colorado.edu/aps/sites/default/files/attached-files/latex_primer.pdf) and explore the IntelliSense features.
 >

 **Data science tools** - After writing your code, let’s put it to use.
 Here we’ll cover some of VS Code’s specialized features for data science, and install some typical extensions that plug into the scientific Python ecosystem.